 In May 1943, following the success of the North Africa campaign, over one hundred and thirty thousand (130,299) German Prisoners of War arrived in America.
 Sent by train to embarkation ports at Casablanca, Oran, and Algiers, these prisoners were given books by the Red Cross to pass the time.
 The length of their wait depended upon the availability of vessels, usually a returning Liberty ship.
 The trans Atlantic voyage lasted up to six week with ships landing at either Camp Shanks, NY or Norfolk, VA.
 Upon arrival, prisoners were spirited through a bureaucratic registration process, sorting to separate the die-hard Nazis.
 Immediately thereafter, prisoners traveled by train in comfortable Pullman cars, unlike the cattle cars used for German troop movements throughout most of Europe.
 (1)

-By mid-1942 America was only beginning to take prisoners, while the number of Axis prisoners held by the British had reached crisis proportions.
-Consequently, America was asked to shoulder the majority of these and future prisoners.
+By mid-1942 America was only beginning to take prisoners, when the number of Axis prisoners held by the British had reached crisis proportions.
 The US quickly dealt with the issues of containing, housing, clothing, and feeding tens of thousands of prisoners.
 (2)

 Although the majority of internment camps in the US were in the warmer climates of the south and south west, by the end of the war, 425,000 German prisoners lived in 700 camps in 46 states throughout the US.